 The equivalence between FMSC selection and a DHW test in this example is helpful for two reasons.
 First, it provides a novel justification for the use of the DHW test to select between OLS and TSLS.
-So long as it is carried out with $\alpha \approx 16\%$, the DHW test is equivalent to selecting the estimator that minimizes an asymptotically unbiased estimator of AMSE.
+So long as it is carried out with $\alpha \approx 16\%$ , the DHW test is equivalent to selecting the estimator that minimizes an asymptotically unbiased estimator of AMSE.
 Note that this significance level differs from the more usual values of 5% or 10% in that it leads us to select TSLS more often: OLS should indeed be given the benefit of the doubt, but not by so wide a margin as traditional practice suggests.
-Second, this equivalence shows that the FMSC can be viewed as an extension of the machinery behind the familiar DHW test to more general GMM environments.
-Naturally each application of the FMSC should be evaluated on its own merits, but it is reassuring that the local mis-specification framework leads to a reasonable procedure in a simple setting where it can be compared to more familiar techniques.
+Second, this equivalence shows that the FMSC can be viewed as an extension of the idea behind the familiar DHW test to more general GMM environments.